UCP'S directors

 Suzannah has a strong commitment to serving her community and is delighted to have joined a staff of like-minded people.
 She spends her spare time working on improving her horticultural skills and enjoying all of the scenic beauty that Oregon has to offer. |

-Sarah joined UCP in 2010 to open "UCP Connections," UCP's in-home support services brokerage.
+Sarah joined UCP in 2010 to open "UCP Connections," UCP's first in-home support services brokerage.

 She has been a part of the brokerage community almost since it began in the early 2000’s.
 During that time, she has fulfilled many roles within the brokerage system, including providing administrative support, being a Personal Agent, handling operations and management, and working with providers.
 She is strongly committed to the principles of self-determination and personal choice for customers, and to using her leadership and organizational skills towards creating a shared vision of "a community for everyone." |